Wisconsin Emergency Rental Assistance (WERA)

 If you live in Manitowoc, Sheboygan, or Kewaunee County, use the following applications:

 If you live in Door County, use the following applications:

 Welcome To Lakeshore Community Action Program (Lakeshore CAP)

 Helping individuals and families achieve economic self-sufficiency and well-being through results-based programming in Door, Kewaunee, Manitowoc, and Sheboygan Counties

 - If you are homeless or in need of housing, we continue to be a ‘No Wrong Door’ access point into the supportive housing system.
 We will be conducting most of our business over the phone.
 If you are unable to access a phone, we will work to make other arrangements to gather your information and provide support.
 If you have access to printing an application and mailing it in, the application can be found here: https://lakeshorecap.org/supportive-housing/.
-Instructions for returning it are on the first page (but do not bring to any of the offices at this time).
-See this notice if your housing has been impacted by COVID-19!
+Instructions for returning it are on the first page — but we also have a dropbox now in the Manitowoc office lobby and Sheboygan office.

 - JAK’s Place: Tuesday evening meals will continue but have been changed to to-go meals.
 You will not be allowed in the building.
 Staff will bring your meal to your vehicle.
-Some JAK’s support groups will be taking place virtually either through Zoom or through Facebook Live.
+JAK’s support groups are taking place virtually and in person.
+Space is limited within the building, contact JAK’s Place for more information.
 If you are interested in learning when and how to get connected, please click on our Facebook page link JAK’s Place Facebook, call 920-818-0525 to leave a message for Sam, or email email@example.com.